csecker/ccsb-vectormaps/README.md

 Generating vector maps from human ORFeome V7.1 clones
 -----------------------------------------------------

-Python script, which will, given a list of CCSB human ORFeome clones, pull the ORF sequence and generate annotated vector maps (*.gb) for:
+Python script, which will, given a list of CCSB human ORFeome clones, pull the ORF sequence from http://horfdb.dfci.harvard.edu/hv7/ and generate annotated vector maps (*.gb) for:

 Gateway® pDONR™ vectors